tjcouch1/Old-GameMaker-Games/README.md

 ![](https://github.com/tjcouch1/Old-GameMaker-Games/blob/master/anneofbloodygables.gif)

 Archie the Astronaut is an early prototype for a game a couple friends and I planned to make.
-I made the prototype and the art, but Zachary McCollum made the music.
+I made the prototype and the art, and Zachary McCollum made the music.
 2013

 ![](https://github.com/tjcouch1/Old-GameMaker-Games/blob/master/archietheastronaut.gif)

-{Green Island](https://web.archive.org/web/20141017114325/http://sandbox.yoyogames.com/games/123821-green-island) is a platformer game I made.
+[Green Island](https://web.archive.org/web/20141017114325/http://sandbox.yoyogames.com/games/123821-green-island) is a platformer game I made.
 Credits to Connor Austin for basically making the boss AI!
 2010

 ![](https://github.com/tjcouch1/Old-GameMaker-Games/blob/master/greenisland.gif)